 Employees traveling by commercial air shall utilize coach accommodations, except in those instances where first-class accommodations would be more economical for the state.
 No business or first class tickets may be purchased unless an approved exception by the manager and Expense Partner prior to purchase.
 For international flights, fares up to business class may be purchased if the manager allows it.

 Commercial airline tickets should be purchased at least 14 days prior to travel.
 Airline tickets purchased with less than a 14-day advance require additional justification.
 This justification can be submitted with the Spend Authorization.

 Changes to flight schedules that result in ticket change fees must be for a business reason and should be justified in your Expense Report.
 Unauthorized ticket change fees incurred for the convenience of the employee are the personal responsibility of the employee and will not be reimbursed.

 Reimbursement of bag fees is limited to one bag per trip unless documentation is provided regarding the necessity of additional bags.

 If purchasing a ticket with personal funds you have the option of using any reputable source, but you will not receive reimbursement until after you return from the trip.

 Individuals whose travel is supported by federal funds should follow the guidance provided in the Fly America Act, in regards to using American flag carrier airlines.

-Preferred seating for airline tickets should not be selected by travelers unless no other seating is available, and must be justified in writing on the Expense Report stating that this was the only seating available.
+Preferred seating for airline tickets should not be selected by travelers unless no other seating is available and must be justified in writing on the Expense Report stating that this was the only seating available.
 With special authorization by the Expense Partner, preferred seating may be allowable.
 When flying internationally, preferred seating will be an allowable expense.

-No upgrades in airline cost are permitted for the personal comfort of the traveler (i.e., upgrade from economy class just for additional legroom on flight).
+No upgrades in airline cost are permitted for the personal comfort of the traveler (i.e., upgrade from economy class just for additional legroom on the flight).